process-analytics/bpmn-visualization-tools/bpmn-visualization-svg-screenshots/README.md

 ## Context

-SVG instead of PNG (or other raster images): vectorial better rendering than regular images.
-For example, in the PA website.
+Why using SVG instead of PNG (or other raster images)?
+Vectorial images offer better rendering than regular images.
+For example, for the PA website.

-bpmn-visualization
+`bpmn-visualization`
   - SVG exporter: partially implemented, not fully working (overlays are misplaced).
 Only available in the code of the demo provided by the library (no API).
   - extract manually the SVG definition from the DOM: text are not correctly positioned.
 This is because we currently (v0.30.0)